13 Feb 2020

 How to be different

-Cecylia Grendowucz writes in The Drum on the dangers of generic content for luxury travel brands.
+Cecylia Grendowicz writes in The Drum on the dangers of generic content for luxury travel brands.

 This particularly applies to the world of luxury.
 Hotels, resorts, fine dining and premium shopping destinations have fully embraced social media over the past decade to help build brand perception and engage potential guests and shoppers.